-This article discusses activism trends in Canada and some of the principal issues and challenges faced by both activists and target companies.
-It also highlights notable differences between Canadian and U.S. activist campaigns and the legal environment in which activists operate.
-Topics include the following:
+This guide discusses issues and challenges faced by both activists and target companies, as well as notable recent developments and contrasts between Canadian rules and U.S. requirements.
+Topics covered include the following:

 - The Right to Requisition a Shareholders’ Meeting